brxken128/dexios/README.md

 We encourage anyone who used an older version of Dexios to decrypt their files, update, and re-encrypt at your earliest convenience.
 This is to ensure that your files use the new [header standard](https://github.com/brxken128/dexios/wiki/Headers).

+## Supported Operating Systems

+Currently, we only provide support for two operating systems - Linux (all distributions), and FreeBSD.
+Dexios has been tested by myself as working on many Linux distributions, and on FreeBSD 13, 13.1 and 14.

+I personally have no plans to support Windows at this moment in time.
+Most things within Dexios should work on Windows, except `termion` and reading the password input from the terminal.
+You are welcome to submit a PR if you'd like to add this functionality, or a Github issue requesting it - I'm not fully against the idea at all (it's just not at the top of my priorities right now).

+## Contributing

+Contributions are very welcome!
+You're free to submit a PR and I'll take a look at it, provide feedback and (most likely) merge it, provided the tests pass.
 ## Basic Usage

 To encrypt a file: